SleipnirGroup/Choreo/README.md

-# UntitledWaypointEditor
+# Choreo

 [![Discord](https://img.shields.io/discord/975739302933856277?color=%23738ADB&label=Join%20our%20Discord&logo=discord&logoColor=white)](https://discord.gg/ad2EEZZwsS)

-UntitledWaypointEditor is a graphical tool for planning time-optimized trajectories for autonomous mobile robots in the FIRST Robotics Competition.
+Choreo (_Constraint-Honoring Omnidirectional Route Editor and Optimizer_) is a graphical tool for planning time-optimized trajectories for autonomous mobile robots in the FIRST Robotics Competition.

+## Download

+Grab the latest release for your platform on the [releases](https://github.com/SleipnirGroup/Choreo/releases) page.

 ## To run in Electron